K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Day 82: April 19, 2018**

+Decorators stopped working.
+Either need to figure it out soon or try to write those parts with without them.

+**Day 81: April 17, 2018**

+Found out I was selected for a scholarship for the full Mobile Web Specialist course.

 **Day 80: March 23, 2018**

 Thinking about using only email for authentication, just so I can get a MVP going.